“It takes a lot more than just fancy flying”

 Concept Validation

 So you’ve been working on a creative concept and you’re ready to start filming.
 Before you do, take a big step back.
 Have you validated the concept with your audience?
 A simple focus group or quick interview will do wonders for the quality of your concept.
 Present your concept in a few key phrases to your target audience and see how they respond to it.
-This might lead to some amends to the general concept, but it is likely that your video will now lead to better results.
+This might lead to some amends to the general concept, and a brief retreat ‘back to the drawing board’, but it is far more likely that your video will lead to better results.
 It is important not to develop your concept too much.
 A general plot line will suffice.
-Use the feedback on your plot line to develop the script.
+Use the feedback on your plot line to then develop the script.

 Script Validation

-The final step before filming, from our current ‘pilot’ perspective, is to validate your script with a few key members of your audience.
+The final step before filming, within the context our current ‘tv pilot’ analogy, would be to validate your script with a few key members of your audience.
 Based on this feedback, you can make your final amends and improve your script the best way you can.
 In this phase, you are not looking to make any major changes to the general creative concept or story.
 Instead you’re looking to see if the script actually fits the plot.
-But more importantly, does the audience feel the same.
-Once you’ve validated your script, you are ready to film and edit.
+But more importantly – does the audience feel the same?
+Once you’ve got this final validation of your script from you are ready to film and edit.

 It’s Time For You To Take-Off

-These three steps might seem tedious and unnecessary, but if you are working on a tight budget, best make sure that the end result meets its goals.
+These three steps might seem somewhat long-winded, but especially if you are working on a tight budget, best make sure that the end result meets its goals.
 There is only one chance to make a good first impression and if your video is the first thing your audience will see on your homepage, better make it count.
 It might not be possible to create an actual pilot video, but with these three steps, you’re improving your chances for success.